hawtio/hawtio-core/README.md

 ## Routing and navigation

-In your hawtio plugin you can configure your routes and the navigation bar in one go.
+In your Hawtio plugin you can configure your routes and the navigation bar in one go.
 For example:

 ```javascript
   var tab = undefined;